icps/uri-online-jugde/README.md

 The problems are in Python and C++.

-So far, are solved the following problems:
+So far, I've solved the following problems:

 - [1095 - Sequencia IJ 1](https://www.urionlinejudge.com.br/judge/pt/problems/view/1095)